JitkaCNGroup/lusteniny-spec/U-07_View_teams_progress.md

 2. **System:** renders following information in a table:
    - Team name
    - Team score
-   - Number of solved ciphers
-   - Total number of ciphers
+   - Status of each cypher for each team(skipped, solved, pending)

 ## Extension
 N/A